 Avoiding Java security bugs

-Cameron McKenzie: Quite often, the enterprise Java developer just focuses on fulfilling the business requirements and doesn’t really concern themselves about some security implications of the code that they’re writing.
+Cameron McKenzie: Quite often, the Agile developer just focuses on fulfilling the business requirements and doesn’t really concern themselves about some security implications of the code that they’re writing.
 For some of the code the developer would write on an everyday kind of basis, what are some of the security concerns they should be taking into account in order to avoid Java security bugs from finding their way into the code?

 Jim Manico: Sometimes the use of numerics for financial processing is a lot more tricky than people would expect.
 Now other problems range from, when you’re using older school Java technologies and you wanna provide certain kinds of controls, like escaping, to stop cross-site scripting, that’s not part of the core language.
 There’s some parts of it in J2EE, there’s some frameworks that provide it, but it’s not in the core of the language.
 And it’s a control that I think should be made more readily available to the developer.